 Life as a Former Hungry Girl

 As I entered my teens and well into my 20s and 30s, I followed the dietary advice of the day.
-I avoided fats, ate little protein, filled up on carbohydrates and ended up looking a lot like the Pillsbury Doughboy – pale and squishy!
-I I walked, jogged, played tennis, and did lots and lots of aerobics but the weight clung to me like cat hair to a sweater.
+I avoided fats, ate little protein, filled up on carbohydrates and ended up looking like the Pillsbury Doughboy – pale and squishy!
+I walked, jogged, played tennis, and regularly attended aerobics classes, but the weight clung to me like cat hair to a sweater.

 Blood Sugar and Sugar Sensitivity

-Before I realized what was going on, my hunger would lead me to fill up again and again on low fat high carb foods – fruit, bagels, crackers, fat free cookies, pretzels, rice cakes, fruit, etc.
+Before I realized what was going on, my hunger would lead me to fill up again and again on low fat highly refined carbs – fruit, bagels, crackers, fat free cookies, pretzels, rice cakes, fruit, etc.

 I ended up fat, unhappy, overfed and undernourished because I didn’t know how to fuel myself properly.
 And I’m not alone.
 Many people are sensitive to sugar and starch which has led to an explosion of obesity, diabetes and other chronic diseases.